-These soft Cinnamon Rolls Cookies are a cinnamon-lover’s dream come true!
+These soft Cinnamon Roll Cookies are a cinnamon-lover’s dream come true!
 Take some cinnamon roll filling, swirl it into some Snickerdoodle dough, dunk it in more cinnamon-sugar, then die and go to heaven.
-This recipe is easy and so delicious!
+This Cinnamon Cookie recipe is easy and so delicious!
 Originally published September 25, 2021.

 You guys, have you been to the women’s clothing section at Target lately?